 Did you know?
 Haats are traditional weekly markets that are set up in villages on a weekly basis.

-It is a pity that most of the ghost chili harvested in 2016 were wasted as there were no buyers.
+It is a pity that most of the ghost chili harvested in 2016 was wasted as there were no buyers.
 So, farmer Swell stopped growing ghost chili.
 As it was too spicy for him, he did not grow even for his own use.
 This was something team Zizira made a note of, as we do know that ghost chili has a demand!
 So, these are the farmers who need market support.
-We did the needful and took his contact, to procure ghost chili grown by him.
+We did the needful and took his contact to procure ghost chili grown by him.

 We were happy to have met farmer Swell and explained what Zizira is and how we plan to build a long-term relationship with farmers.

 Without wasting time, we headed back to the haat, with hopes of meeting some more farmers, and, guess what?
 We did meet another farmer growing ghost chili pepper, Mr. Timung, from Marmain village (13 Km from Umden).
 There were so many things to learn from Mr. Timung.
 He was a man in his 70s who was happy to share his experiences with us and ready to introduce us to his fellow villagers.
 We then reached Marmain, a half an hour drive, and we were excited to meet the local villagers from the Karbi tribe.

 Mr. Timung then guided us to a young school teacher who grew the most ghost chili in his village in 2016 - Mr. Lolit Ingti.
 A young progressive farmer, he is a teacher at Marmain and grows chili and rice in his spare time.
 He planted 2,000 chili saplings in 2016 and harvested 100 Kgs.
 He was happy to hear about Zizira and was willing to work with us. he was happy to know that people from all over the world would be able to buy ghost chili from them through our platform.